 What are Rocket League Blueprints?

 Moreover, Psyonix released an update where you can trade-in the blueprints you don’t like for higher-quality ones.
 The blueprint trade-in system works just as the old trade-in system does, where five items of the same quality will result in one item of a higher quality.
-This is a useful feature to get rid of those low-quality blueprints and to keep your garage clean.
+This is a useful feature to get rid of those low-quality blueprints and keep your garage clean.

 What Blueprints are available?